 Install it before traveling

-The best time to prepare your eSIM is at home, with WiFi and without rushing, a few days before you fly.
-Installing the profile requires a connection, so doing it beforehand avoids the stress of configuring it at the airport with saturated WiFi.
+The best time to prepare your eSIM is at home, with Wi-Fi and no rush, a few days before you fly.
+Installing the profile requires a connection, so doing it beforehand saves you the stress of configuring it at the airport with saturated Wi-Fi.

 The process is quick: you buy the eSIM, receive a QR code by email, scan it from Settings, and give it a name to distinguish it from your Spanish SIM.
-Upon landing in Brussels, activate data roaming on that line, choose it for mobile data, and you're online on your way to Bruges.
-With the Belgium eSIM ready before you leave, your getaway starts with internet from minute one, without queues or surprises.
-If it's your first time with a digital card, the step-by-step installation guide will answer any questions you have in no time.
+Upon landing in Brussels, you activate data roaming on that line, choose it for mobile data, and you're already browsing on your way to Bruges.
+With the Europe eSIM ready before you leave, your getaway starts with internet from minute one, without queues or surprises.
+If it's your first time with a digital card, the step-by-step installation guide will resolve any doubts in no time.

 Frequently asked questions